crypto-org-chain/cronos-docs/cronos-play/getting-started_unreal/quick-start/dynamic-contract.md

 after encoding, bytes can be signed with any signer.

-for blueprint below, it encodes and signs the transaction.  signed transaction is broadcasted with `BroadcastEthTxAsync` function.
+for blueprint below, it encodes and signs the transaction.  signed transaction can be broadcast with `BroadcastEthTxAsync` function.